Tyrn/wei/the-insider-en.typ

-     This  time  the trip  to the  capital took eight  hours  instead of two months  - the  next day's morning a yellow bus left Ashinik at the road fork going to spaceport.
+     This  time  the trip  to the  capital took eight  hours  instead of two months---the  next day's morning a yellow bus left Ashinik at the road fork going to spaceport.

      Ashinik threw  his  sack  over his  shoulder and  started  walking.
 The